 No matter how successful you are as a business owner, you’re always going to face an urgent need to uncover new opportunities.
-Why not focus on how to grow your market share?
-Why let your company plateau instead of pursuing tremendous growth?
-Passive “farming” sales strategies are not as viable as they used to be; instead, you must focus on prospecting – but with a twist.
-Looking inside your own organization and finding efficiencies is key, but there is power to be found in reaching outside your business as well.
-If you want to expand share and reach, you need to read on.
+You cannot let your company plateau instead of pursuing tremendous growth.
+Yet the market is changing.
+Passive “farming” sales strategies are not as viable as they used to be.
+You must learn how to grow market share in new ways.

-1. Get personal.
+1. Get personal

 Thanks to today’s highly social marketing methods, your business can foster and develop many one-to-one client relationships.
-It’s imperative that you engage in these customer conversations because one long-held principle is still true: On average, less than 25% of leads are never contacted.
+It’s imperative that you engage in these customer conversations because one long-held principle is still true: On average, less than 25% of leads are ever contacted.

-You should be snapping up the prospects being overlooked by your competitors.
+To grow market share, you need to snap up the prospects being overlooked by your competitors.
 Create targeted ads on social media to help you expand share and influence over the market.
 Tap members of your team who are social-media savvy to monitor how other businesses are drawing in customers.
 Have someone from your team respond directly to customers on your social media channels and never miss an opportunity to capture leads.

 And if you don’t have a social media presence, get one.
 Neglecting your social media is cutting out a huge portion of the market, and since you want to focus on how to expand market share, you cannot overlook this key – and free – component.

-2. Create and maintain momentum.
+2. Create and maintain momentum

-3. Develop effective leadership.
+3. Develop effective leadership

 Organizations struggle with prospecting because many sales people are not comfortable with it.
-Whether you’re a multi-million dollar company or an army of one, it’s your sales force that needs to go the “last mile” in attacking and capturing new markets.
+Whether you’re a multi-million dollar company or an army of one, it’s your sales force that needs to go the last mile in attacking and capturing new markets.
 Fortunately, cloud technology can be very effective in scouting business prospects.

 Develop a calendar and goals that fit your business needs and check in on a monthly basis.
 Are you hitting your business goals – why or why not?
 At the end of each month, reevaluate your approach, work with your sales leaders and tackle the issue head-on.
-You can always work with a Results Training Coach if you feel that you need outside perspective on how to succeed.
+You can always work with a Results Training Coach if you feel that you need outside perspective on how to expand market share.

-4. Maximize efficiency.
+4. Maximize efficiency

 With that in mind, what is market share for a small business?
 If you have a smaller workforce, don’t push your employees to their breaking point to reach an unattainable goal.
 Scale your expectations.
 You want to maximize efficiency within your organization while also giving your team the support they need to thrive.
 That way, you avoid burnout and receive outstanding results.

-5. Build a mega partnership.
+5. Build a mega partnership

 It’s all about finding the right fit.
 Don’t cut out potential because your business lacks financial capital.
-If you know that you can provide the skilled labor to make another business run more effectively, then you can focus on how to grow your market share by approaching a larger business.
+If you know that you can provide the skilled labor to make another business run more effectively, then you can focus on how to grow market share by approaching a larger business.
 Expand share by knowing what your business does well.
 Then, approach another business with a clear proposal of what you can do for them.
 It’s okay if you’re not bringing financial capital to the table.
 Having the full force of your business behind you is your capital.

 6. Go global.

 It seems that almost overnight, the world has evolved into one giant market.
 There are challenges to branching out internationally (like training, evaluating and managing sales teams between continents) but the benefits can far outweigh the costs.
-Through managed expansions or channel partner relationships, your business can find massive demand in any corner of the globe.
+Through managed expansions or channel partner relationships, your business can discover how to grow market share in any corner of the globe.